 Your landlord can’t charge a fee for changing your tenancy agreement if you agreed your original tenancy after 1 September 2019.

-If they don’t give the money back, you might be able to take further action - contact your nearest Citizens Advice.
+If they don’t give the money back, you might be able to take further action - talk to an adviser.

 A verbal agreement can also be changed.
 The change will usually be verbal too.
 In the case of a dispute, evidence of the change can be provided if: